Formatting Text

 Summary

-The last chapter introduced a browser that laid out characters in a grid.
-Now it does standard English text layout:
+The previous chapter introduced a browser that laid out characters in a grid.
+Now it does standard English text layout, so:

 You can now use our browser to read an essay, a blog post, or even a book!